 Button Savior works by sticking a little dock on the side of the screen that disappears behind a small transparent toggle when not in use.
 Tapping that arrow pulls the dock back out, displaying icons for performing various tasks.
 The app is very customizable, so you can change the icons on the dock, which side of the screen everything resides on, and the order everything appears in.

-There you have it.
 These apps can help you continue to use a phone with a broken physical home button.
 Even if your device is in complete working order, this can help you give that button a rest or make up for the lack of a virtual button that you may wish you had.
 Alternatively, these apps can prevent you from having to reach all the way to the bottom of a large phone just to return home.

 If you know of other apps that help to squeeze extra life out of a dead or dying home button, feel free to share it with others in the comments below.